rawify/Quaternion.js/README.md

 [![Build Status](https://travis-ci.org/infusion/Quaternion.js.svg?branch=master)](https://travis-ci.org/infusion/Quaternion.js)
 [![MIT license](http://img.shields.io/badge/license-MIT-brightgreen.svg)](http://opensource.org/licenses/MIT)

 Quaternion.js is a well tested JavaScript library for 3D rotations.
-Quaternions can be used everywhere, from the rotation of your mobile phone over computer games to the rotation of satellites.
+Quaternions can be used everywhere, from the rotation calculation of your mobile phone over computer games to the rotation of satellites and all by avoiding the [Gimbal lock](https://en.wikipedia.org/wiki/Gimbal_lock).
 The library comes with examples to make you get started much quicker without worrying about the math behind.

-However, all methods are proven and tested.
+# Examples

-Example with HTML5 Device Orientation
+HTML5 Device Orientation
 ---
 In order to create a HTML element, which always rotates in 3D with your mobile device, all you need is the following snippet.
 Look at the examples folder for a complete version.